ajchuang/MyRip/README.md

 =====
 A funny RIP implementation for CompNet PA2

+!!!
+IMPORTANT !!!
+Im ny implementation, to make the test easier,
+I will translate the "LOOPBACK" address to the outgoing address.
+This is to avoid the config file inconsistency - that is, the default routing info is written with a mix of 127.0.0.1 and general outgoing IPs.

+So if you test with "localhost" or "127.0.0.1", you will see that the address is translated.

 A) Code architecture:
 The bfclient is designed in a multi-thread and event-based arch.
 I'll introduce each thread.